-- ▶ To ensure that site end users and neighbours are not put at an unacceptable short or long term risk as a result of any contamination sources within the site; and - To satisfy the requirements of the regulatory authorities (i.e. the Local Planning Authority and the Environment Agency).
+- ► To ensure that construction/ground workers are not put at an unacceptable short term risk during the construction/remediation works; - To ensure that site end users and neighbours are not put at an unacceptable short or long term risk as a result of any contamination sources within the site; and - To satisfy the requirements of the regulatory authorities (i.e. the Local Planning Authority and the Environment Agency).